 Flach earned a bachelor’s degree in computer science and a master’s degree in business administration from Loyola University, Maryland, where she is also an inductee in the university’s Computer Science Hall of Fame for outstanding achievement.
 She has completed the Executive Marketing Program at the University of California, Los Angeles, and the General Manager’s Program at Harvard University.

-She is a member of the Maryland Business Roundtable for Education, serves on the University of Maryland, Baltimore County board of visitors and on the Loyola University, Maryland, board of advisors.
+Flach serves on the board of directors of Emerson and is a member of the Maryland Business Roundtable for Education.
+She also serves on the University of Maryland, Baltimore County board of visitors and on the Loyola University, Maryland, board of advisors.

 Angela L. Talton is the Chief Diversity Officer for Nielsen where she is responsible for Nielsen’s global strategy for diversity and inclusion initiatives; multicultural communications, advertising & brand awareness; and strategic community alliances and multicultural engagements.